Skip to content

 How payments work

-Additional to FiT/SEG: GivBack payments are entirely separate from your Feed-in Tariff or Smart Export Guarantee payments.
-This is additional income, not a replacement.
+GivBack payments are entirely separate from your Feed-in Tariff or Smart Export Guarantee — this is additional income.

 What happens to your schedule during events

-When GivBack runs a grid service event, the system temporarily adjusts your battery's charge and discharge schedule for that event day.
-Here's what happens:
+When GivBack runs a grid service event, the system temporarily adjusts your battery schedule for that event day.

 Algorithm temporarily adjusts charging/discharging to optimise export availability during the event window